-Ouanaminthe Primary School is located in the town of Cite Lapaiz in Nord-Est, Haiti.
-400 students attend the school, and the proposed borehole well with hand pump will be able to serve 450, according to World Health Organization.
+Ouanaminthe (Jean Calvin) Primary School is located in the town of Cite Lapaiz in Nord-Est, Haiti.
+400 students attend the school, and the proposed borehole well with hand pump will be able to serve 450, according to the World Health Organization.

 Currently, there is no clean water access in this area.
 The water from this well is intended primarily for human consumption.
 People will collect water to care for their animals sometimes, but they will mostly use the water closer to their home which could be from a hand-dug well or surface water.

 Regarding any conflict in the area, there are issues in the country of Haiti, but the conflict has not affected the work of our national team.
 We have stopped sending teams there but work is continuing.

 The students must bring money with them each day to purchase water for the day from vendors or go looking for some.
 [They] never know if it’s clean water or contaminated and it’s costly.
 It is not uncommon for students to get Typhoid, cholera, or other waterborne illnesses from hand-dug wells and collecting water from open water sources.
 The younger kids have bloated bellies full of parasites.
 Money is spent on medical visits.
 The government is supposed to supply them with water, but it only comes every 3 months.
 The school latrine doesn’t have water to use, so the children must go behind the buildings or out into the wooded areas to relieve themselves.
 Women in the community must go in search of water daily too.
 Life is difficult.

 Our program implementation through WASH Program Areas is unique in that it aims to bring lasting physical and spiritual development in communities through a multi-year program focused on specific regions, thoughtfully integrating and contextualizing principles of water access, sanitation, hygiene, church mobilization, gospel proclamation, and sustainability.

 This will be a simple project, providing the school with a new borehole well and hand pump, plus hygiene training for the students.